DiUS/comfort-o-meter/README.md

 Ideas for improvement
 ---------------------
-* Find out the daily actual local atmospheric pressure at sea level and use that to get a more accurate reading of altitude.
+* Improve the accuracy of the altitude reading by finding out the daily actual local atmospheric pressure at sea level and use that instead of using a hard-coded assumed value.
 * Use [Protocol Buffers](http://code.google.com/p/protobuf/) (or similar header-based cross-platform message definition mechanism) to encode and decode the message over ZigBee more efficiently.